Want to get on ODSP but don't know how?

 .
 Decision Procedure

-There is no elaborate procedure for an IR, the request is made to the administrator (NOT the Tribunal) and a decision comes back.
-The Statutory Powers Procedures Act, a general Ontario statute governing any public body exercising a statutory power of decision is NOT applicable to the IR process [Act s.27(4)] (of course, it IS applicable to the Tribunal appeal process).
+There is no elaborate procedure for an IR.
+The request is made to the administrator and a decision comes back.
+The Statutory Powers Procedures Act, a general Ontario statute governing any public body exercising a statutory power of decision is not applicable to the IR process [Act s.27(4)] (of course, it is applicable to the Tribunal appeal process).

-The law states that IRs must be completed by the administrator within 10 days from the date the administrator receives the Request [Act s.27(3); Reg s.70(1)].
-In my experience this timeline is usually missed, without negative legal consequence to the administrator's case.
+The law states that the internal review process must be completed by the administrator within 30 days from the date the administrator receives the Request [Act s.27(3); Reg s.70(1)].
+Missing this timeline results in no negative legal consequence to the administrator's case.

-A decision in internal review shall be in writing and shall be delivered personally or by mail to the recipient at their last known address [Reg s.71(1)].
-It shall state [Reg s.71(2)]:- the original decision,
+An internal review decision shall be in writing and shall be delivered personally or by regular mail to the recipient at their last known address [Reg s.71(1)].
+As of 14 December 2012 electronic delivery was also allowed.
+The internal review decision shall state [Reg s.71(2)]:

 In practice the reasons stated in an IR decision, like the reasons stated in the original notice of decision, (if they are stated at all) are perfunctory and rarely shed any useful light on what the specific reasons for the decision are.